Property: John Shaw Junior High School

 Address: 4106 North Cook Street

-Architect: Whitehouse & Price; John Evanoff
+Architect: Whitehouse & Price; Lawrence Evanoff

 John A Shaw Junior High School was named after John Shaw, a highly regarded school administrator who held a number of positions within the Spokane School District over the course of his career, eventually retiring as superintendent.
 When his namesake junior high opened in 1959, it had 1,075 students across three grades.
 By the late 1970s, it was the largest junior high school in the state of Washington.
 Today Shaw serves 7th– and 8th-graders in the Hillyard area, and is one of the most diverse schools in the district.

 Modern schools, whose design was based in experiments undertaken in the 1930s and 1940s, reflected changes in both educational and architectural design philosophy.
 In contrast to the pre-war, multi-story brick school building, the post-war school was typically one story with expansive windows and direct access to the outdoors.
 The buildings were long and low, connected either by a central spine or one located along one end, and accommodated a double or single-loaded corridor.
 Each classroom had direct access to the outdoors.
 An emphasis was also placed on being more sensitive to the psychological needs of the student.
 Well-lit spaces and cross ventilation were considered important, and ceiling heights were lowered to create a greater sense of intimacy for the young student.
 Shaw is an example of this post-World War II model.